omeka/omeka-s-developer/docs/register_an_addon.md

 release from our registry.

 Note that we pull in your GitHub repository's README and publish it alongside your addon versions.
-Make sure the README is ready for publication.
+Make sure the README is ready for publication and that the filename uses all caps (e.g., README.md).

 Before registring your releases we check that certain things are true: